VeriorPies/MineCloud/README.md

 </p>

 ## Features
-1. Fully integrated with Discord - start your server with one Discord command.
+1. Fully integrated with Discord - start, stop and manage your server with Discord commands
-2. Auto backup and shutdown when no one is online.
+2. Auto shutdown and backup when no one is online
 3. Almost free (~55 cents with 20/hr gameplay each month)
 4. Fully customizable - installed whatever mods you like
 5. No maintainment cost - don't have time to play?
 Just leave it there!
-It cost nothing.
+It cost nothing
-6. Can be easily modified to host other multiplayer game servers as well.
+6. Can be easily modified to host other multiplayer game servers as well!
 ## How To Setup?
 If you prefer, we have a step-by-step video tutorial ↓
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/6NC-GO1RrXQ/0.jpg)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)